csoler/gpsmapc/README.md

 IGNMapper
 =========

-This program allows to automatically assemble maps from screenshots of physical paper maps in order to create GPS background maps in Garmin KMZ format.
+This program allows to automatically assemble maps in order to create GPS background maps in Garmin KMZ format.

 In order to use it: